ASCEND™ Lubrication Program Implementation

 Management Levels

-It should be emphasized, however, that these 40 elements do not all carry equal weight when it comes to the creation and implementation of the lubrication plan.
-The elements are organized into three tiers to accentuate and clarify these disparities:
+However, you should note that these 40 elements do not all carry equal weight in creating and implementing the lubrication plan.
+We organize the elements into three tiers to highlight and clarify these differences:

 1. Platform (P)